jivoi/jivoi.github.io/_drafts/2016-01-22-linux-sysadm-devops-interview-questions.md

 ###[[⬆]]DevOps Questions:

 * Can you describe your workflow when you create a script?

+{% highlight bash %}
+1. Create\check task in tfs\jira
+2. Analysis task description.
+3. Analysis current script collection.
+4. Analysis internet for same job\problem.
+5. Write and test script prototype in test environment.
+6. Commit script to git\svn
+7. Build package\use CMS to deploy script in production.
+8. Close task in tfs\jira
+{% endhighlight %}

 * What is GIT?

+{% highlight bash %}
+Git is a distributed version control system developed by Linus Torvalds
+{% endhighlight %}

 * What is a dynamically/statically linked file?

+{% highlight bash %}
+Statically file means that the linker program (ld) after source code compilation adds all librarys and other dependencies directly to executable file

+Dynamically file means that the above step doesn't happen.
+The operating system's loader needs to find the dependencies code, load it into memory, each time the program is run.
+{% endhighlight %}

 * What does "configure && make && make install" do?

+{% highlight bash %}
+This commands is need if you what to build software from source code.

+Configure - is a script which is responsible for getting ready to build the software on your specific system.
+It makes sure all of the dependencies for the rest of the build and install process are available, and finds out whatever it needs to know to use those dependencies.

+Make - is a command  which runs a series of tasks defined in a Makefile to build the finished program from its source code.

+Make install - is a command which will copy the built program, and its libraries and documentation, to the correct locations.
+{% endhighlight %}

 * What is puppet/chef/ansible used for?

+{% highlight bash %}
+Puppet/Chef/Ansible - are a free software platform for configuring and managing computers.
+{% endhighlight %}

 * How do you create a new postgres user?

+{% highlight bash %}
+$ psql -c "CREATE USER testuser WITH PASSWORD 'XXXXX';"
+{% endhighlight %}

 * What is a virtual IP address?
 What is a cluster?

+{% highlight bash %}
+A virtual IP address (VIP or VIPA) is an IP address that doesn't correspond to an actual physical network interface (port).
+Uses for VIPs include Network Address Translation (especially, One-to-many NAT), fault-tolerance, and mobility.

+Virtual IP addresses are commonly used to enable high availability.
+A standard failover design uses an active/passive server pair connected by replication and watched by a cluster manager.
+The active server listens on a virtual IP address; applications use it for connections instead of the normal host IP address.
+Should the active server fail, the cluster manager promotes the passive server and shifts the floating IP address to the newly promoted host.
+Application connections break and then reconnect to the VIP again, which points them to the new server.

+Cluster is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.
+{% endhighlight %}

 * How do you print all strings of printable characters present in a file?

+{% highlight bash %}
+Use cmd /usr/bin/strings
+$ strings /path/somefile
+{% endhighlight %}

 * How do you find shared library dependencies?

+{% highlight bash %}
+ldd - print shared library dependencies
+$ ldd /path/somefile
+        linux-vdso.so.1 (0x00007ffcdabac000)
+        libselinux.so.1 => /lib/x86_64-linux-gnu/libselinux.so.1 (0x00007f1a42081000)
+{% endhighlight %}

 * What is Automake and Autoconf?

+{% highlight bash %}
+Automake and Autoconf both are parts of The GNU build system, also known as the Autotools, is a suite of programming tools designed to assist in making source code packages portable to many Unix-like systems.

+Automake - is a programming tool to automate parts of the compilation process.
+It eases usual compilation problems.
+For example, it points to needed dependencies.
+It automatically generates one or more Makefile.in from files called Makefile.am.
+Each Makefile.am contains, among other things, useful variable definitions for the compiled software, such as compiler and linker flags, dependencies and their versions, etc.

+Autoconf - generate a configuration script from a TEMPLATE-FILE if given, or configure.ac if present, or else configure.in.
+Output is sent to the standard output if TEM‐PLATE-FILE is given, else into configure.
+{% endhighlight %}

 * ./configure shows an error that libfoobar is missing on your system, how could you fix this, what could be wrong?

+{% highlight bash %}
+Configure could not find libfoobar in LD_LIBRARY_PATH or libfoobar is not installed on your system.
+You can fix it by installing libfoobar package with package manager or build it from source.
+If libfoobar is already installed just check /etc/ld.so.conf and add right path to libfoobar
+{% endhighlight %}

 * What are the Advantages/disadvantages of script vs compiled program?
 * What's the relationship between continuous delivery and DevOps?
 * What are the important aspects of a system of continous integration and deployment?